For more details see how the Custom Reports Builder extension works.

 For example: We have several orders that were placed in different days/weeks/months.
 If we try to form a report based on periods, it will be displayed in the following way:

-This way, we can see the list of products ordered by days/weeks/months/years.
+This way, we can see the list of orders and products by days/weeks/months/years.
 We can change the period using the options at the top of the grid.

 For example, if you are grouping the data by months, in the Creation Time column you will see the values like: